The Endowed Teaching Chair Program

 The Delta College Foundation established an Endowed Teaching Chair Program to promote academic quality, recognize excellence in the classroom and encourage faculty to continue to pursue activities that address current educational challenges with creativity, innovation and a sincere concern for facilitating student growth.

 The Delta College Foundation originally established the Endowed Teaching Chair (ETC) Program in 1994.
-The Foundation funds a variety of projects across campus through the ETC process, which are intended to provide a margin of excellence.
+The Foundation has funded a variety of projects across campus through the ETC process, which are intended to provide a margin of excellence.

-The dollars are provided through annual distributions from each separate endowed fund.
-Dollars can support a wide variety of activities and professional development, such as equipment, supplies, printing, purchasing books, teaching materials, registration fees, conference fees or travel costs to visit educational sites.
+Dollars can support a wide variety of activities and professional development, such as paying for: equipment, supplies, printing, purchasing books, teaching materials, registration fees, conference fees or travel costs to visit educational sites.
 It can also be utilized to provide stipends, at the discretion of the selection committee.

 The ETC selection process

 Each winter semester, faculty and/or staff members may submit a proposal for Endowed Teaching Chair funding consideration.
-Projects developed to address the changing landscape of College's Strategic Priorities, as it works to build the Delta of Tomorrow, may also be invited to submit for funding.
+Projects developed to address the College's Mission, Vision and Values, may also be invited to submit for funding.

-All applications must be submitted to the Foundation Office at email@example.com, where they will be assembled for initial review by the FCTE Board.
-Then, a team consisting of the President, Vice President of Academics and the Coordinator/Co-Coordinators of the Faculty Center for Teaching Excellence (FCTE) will review and make the final award determinations.
+The Faculty Center for Teaching Excellence (FCTE) board will review all applications.
+Then, a team consisting of the President, Vice President of Academics and the Coordinator/Co-Coordinators of the FCTE will review and make the final award determinations.
 Formal presentations will not be required as part of this procedure; however, applicants may be invited for an interview or informal presentation to obtain more information.
-Decisions will be announced no later than May 15 each year.

-The Endowed Teaching Chair amount will be $5,000 annually, given to the recipient(s) as either an addition to the person’s Professional Development Account (PDA) and/or to be paid directly to the recipient as a stipend.
+The Endowed Teaching Chair amount will be $5,000 annually.
 Applications or projects that span a two-year time period may be considered, which would then result in support of $5,000/year for a total of $10,000 for a project.

 Application and general criteria